 What I Read in 2020: it varied.

 I tried to keep track of what I read this year and I think this is a complete list of the books that accompanied my daily diet of various internet sources.
-Here’s what I read, with links to Amazon if you want to check these out further.
+Here’s what I read, with links to online sellers if you want to check these out further.
 As an Amazon Associate I earn from qualifying purchases.

 - Permanent Record by Edward Snowden.
 If you’re reading this article, you should read this book.